DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 TestCafe actions can interact with elements if they satisfy the following conditions:

 * an element is within the page's [`body`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/body) or in an [`<iframe>`](#work-with-iframes).
-The element can be invisible for the user.
-If the element is off-screen, TestCafe attempts to reach it with a scroll.
+The element can be invisible to the user.
+If the element is off-screen, TestCafe attempts to locate it with a scroll.

 * an element is visible - its properties are as follows: